My Attempted Escape from Depression – How I cope

 Whilst that is true, I have found exercise to be beneficial in taking my mind off things.
 It gives me the sense of striving towards some goal in a way to better myself, helping to raise my self-esteem at the same time.
 Not only that, but it is also extremely satisfying seeing myself getting better and better with each session.
 This is true for any exercise that I enjoy, be it swimming, running or playing cricket.

 The biggest difficulty in starting to exercise, however, is exactly that – starting it.
 Being depressed makes it even worse, for we tend to lose pleasure in things like exercising.
 This can make it very difficult to motivate ourselves to actually going out and trying this.
 My advice to overcome this would be to start small.
 I remember how unmotivated I was when I initially started.
 I started off exercising for only about ten minutes a day.
 Slowly, I built up and now I am doing over two hours.
 Even better, I’m actually enjoying it!

-Keeping a ‘Positive Jar’
+where can i buy estrace cream Keeping a ‘Positive Jar’

 As I’ve already alluded to, depression is a massive thief of self-esteem.
 For a long time, I felt inadequate.
 I felt as though I was unwanted, as though I was useless.
 This can be very dangerous in extreme cases, so it is important to try to address it.
 Many people will have their own ways of addressing this but my favourite is to keep a ‘positive jar’.

 All you will need is an empty jar, sticky notes and a pen.
 Everyone has good traits, so start off by writing a good trait of yours on a sticky note, fold it and put it in the jar.
 Then, whenever something good happens or whenever someone says something good about you, be sure to make a note of it and put it in the jar.